Mont-E2805/jira-release-dashboard/README.md

 # Forge Jira Release Dashboard

 This project contains a Forge app written in JavaScript that displays a release dashboard of the current and next releases in a Jira global page.
-This page
+This page pulls which projects to query from a specific filter ID (line 11 of 'src/resolvers/index.js'.
+This allows non-devs to configure the projects pulled into the dashboard, but you will need to edit the filter ID to meet the needs of your specific Jira instance.

 See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.